canonical/repo-policy-compliance/charm/docs/index.md

   protection enabled and that rules cannot be bypassed.
 The requirement for reviews is relaxed for non-default branches where both the source and target branch are on the repository.
-* `collaborators`: Check that all outside collaborators of the project have at most `read` permissions.
+* `collaborators`: That all outside collaborators of the project have at most `read` permissions.
 * `execute_job`: That a user with write permission or above has left the comment `/canonical/self-hosted-runners/run-workflows <commit SHA>` approving a workflow run for a specific commit SHA.
 Only applicable to forked source branches.
+* `disallow_fork`: That pull requests do not run any compliance checks on external forks.
+Can be enabled by [a configuration option](https://github.com/canonical/repo-policy-compliance/blob/main/charm/charmcraft.yaml#L52).
 * `pull_request`: Runs `target_branch_protection`, `collaborators` and
   `execute_job`.
 * `workflow_dispatch`: Runs `collaborators`.
 * `push`: Runs `collaborators`.
 * `schedule`: Runs `collaborators`.

-These policies are designed for workflow runs in the context of a pull request.

 ## Get started
 This section provides a brief overview on deploying, configuring and integrating the